While you might want to emulate an all-star player on the field, it's just as important to handle your cybersecurity like a seasoned professional.

 Bolster Your Password Security: After arriving at the hotel, you use its business center to sign into your email account and make a copy of the contract just sent from your agent.

 What’s wrong with that?
-Well, for starters, you shouldn’t use public computers because they might be infested with malware and capturing the information you enter.
+Well, for starters, you shouldn’t use public computers because they might be infected with malware and capturing the information you enter.
 But, beyond that, the password connected with your email account is the same one used for all your financial accounts.
 And social media accounts.
 And every other important account.

 So, if a cyberthief steals that password, they can go on a devastating spree that could wipe out your savings, max out your credit cards, seize your private photos, obtain access to your personal and business contacts, post embarrassing messages to your social media accounts and damage your reputation—all within hours.